 The £5.9m scheme would create 1,500 jobs with a freight and logistics operation at the ailing airport, which has seen passenger numbers collapse in recent years.
-The expansion would take about ten years to complete.
+The expansion would take about ten

 New roads and improved transport services will be built on 150 acres of land south of the airport runway.

 The Northern Echo understands the land is within the Stockton Borough Council area and that it already has planning consent for aviationrelated development.